McConnell’s challenge: Shaping a trial amid Trump’s demands

 Senate Minority Leader Chuck Schumer warned Monday that failing to call new witnesses and testimony would turn the Senate trial into a “farce.”‘

 One Republican, Sen. Susan Collins of Maine, is working with GOP colleagues on a process that would allow them to hear more testimony, as Democrats want.
-McConnell is trying to give her and the others room to see if they can make a deal, the person familiar with the matter said.
+McConnell is trying to give her and the others room to see if they can make a deal, according to a person familiar with the matter and granted anonymity to discuss it.

 Trump has yet to decide on his legal team and whether it will grow to include some of his fiercest defenders from the ranks of House Republicans.

-Alan Dershowitz, the former Harvard University professor whom the president is considering adding to his defense team, said that the president has a “good team” with White House Counsel Pat Cipollone and personal attorney Jay Sekulow.
+Alan Dershowitz, a former Harvard University professor whom the president is considering adding to his defense team, said Trump has a “good team” with White House counsel Pat Cipollone and personal attorney Jay Sekulow.

 Dershowitz said Monday that no final decision had been made by the president.

-Trump is scheduled to attend the annual World Economic Forum in Davos, Switzerland, early next week – just as the Senate trial is expected to be underway in Washington.
+Trump is scheduled to attend the annual World Economic Forum in Davos, Switzerland, early next week — just as the Senate trial is expected to get underway in Washington.

 The opening will be in McConnell’s hands.